tuningdipsw/tuningdipsw.github.io/_posts/2023-01-09-article0-5-preparations.md

 - The instructions you're following may be out-of-date, or even outright wrong.
-- You may have simply mistyped something; maybe you read a 0 (zero) as an O (capital o), or your Mac autocorrected a `--` (two hyphens, often used as a flag) into a -- (em dash).
+- You may have simply mistyped something; maybe you read a 0 (zero) as an O (capital o), or your Mac autocorrected a `--` (two hyphens, often used for command-line flag) into a -- (em dash).
 - Maybe you just did something wrong.
 If it won't take too long, run it again from the beginning just to be sure. *(Do a sanity check)*
-- Sometimes your computer is just very strange.
+- Sometimes your computer is just very strange and nothing anyone has suggested works.
+I'm very sorry if you have to go through one of these.

 Whatever the case, here's some of the basic steps you should try to solve an error: